How Discord underlies the Noise Resilience of Quantum Illumination: Framework

 By detecting the reflected qudit, Alice has a limited ability to distinguish these states and, therefore, to infer the value of $x$.

 In quantum illumination, Alice improves her strategy by resorting to quantum correlations.
 She prepares a maximally-entangled state $\Psi_{AB} = \ket{\psi}_{AB}\bra{\psi}$ of two qudits $A$ and $B$, where $\ket{\psi}_{AB}=d^{-1} \sum_{k} \ket{k}_{A} \otimes \ket{k}_{B}$, with $\{\ket{k}\}$ being an orthonormal basis.
 Then, she probes the target with the signal system $A$ while retaining the idler system $B$ in a quantum memory (or just a delay line in experimental settings).
-Now we have that $x$ is encoded in the two codewords
+Now we have encoded the value of $X$ via two codewords

-where $\rho_B = \tr_A(\Psi_{AB})$ represents the reduced (maximally-mixed) state of the idler if the signal is completely lost.
+where $\rho_B = \tr_A(\Psi_{AB})$ represents the reduced state of the idler if the signal is completely lost.

 In either approach, Alice ends up in possession of one of two potential codewords, $\rho^{(0)}$ or $\rho^{(1)}$, depending on $x$.
-The better Alice can discriminate between these codewords, the better she can decode $x$.
+The better Alice can discriminate between these codewords, the more information she can access about $x$.
 Quantum illumination thus outperforms its conventional counterpart when it is easier to distinguish $\rho^{(0)}_{AB}$ from $\rho^{(1)}_{AB}$, than $\rho^{(0)}_c$ from $\rho^{(1)}_c$, for any conventional input $\Phi$.

-\textbf{The Advantage of Quantum Illumination.} In order to measure the performance of illumination, we consider the Shannon distinguishability~\cite{Fuchs1999}(SD) , also known as the accessible information.
-The motivation is that both the Shannon distinguishability and discord are quantified in units of bits, and thus facilitate our ultimate aim of direct comparison.
-The binary uniform variable $X=\{x,p_{x}\}$ describing the presence or absence of the target is encoded into an ensemble of two equiprobable codewords $\rhocode[0]$ and $\rhocode[1]$.
-Their Shannon distinguishability $\SD(\rhocode[0],\rhocode[1])$ represents the maximum amount of information which is retrievable on the target-variable $X$ given an optimal quantum measurement on the ensemble (see Methods for more details).
+To capture this quantity mathematically, consider first the general scenario where information about $X$ is encoded within a quantum system $S$; such that $S$ takes on the value $\rho^{(x)}$ when $X = x$.
+Let this encoding be captured by the ensemble $\varepsilon = \{p_x, \rho^{(x)}\}$, and $I$ be the amount of information about $X$ that Alice can access when given $\varepsilon$.
+That is, Alice is challenged to announce an estimate of $x$, $x_{\mathrm{est}}$, governed by random variable $X_{est}$.
+Her performance is dictated by the maximum $I(X,X_{\mathrm{est}})$ Alice can achieve, when supplied with $\rho^{(x)}$.